sinclairzx81/ironcap/readme.md

 ### overview

-ironcap is an experimental inversion of control library for TypeScript.
+ironcap is an experimental dependency injection library for TypeScript.
 It leverages TypeScript's experimental decorator syntax to declaratively wire dependencies for classes marked as ```components```.

 ### scopes